cherrypy/cherrypy/sphinx/source/basics.rst

 Per-application configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure your application, pass a dictionary or a file when you associate ther application to the server.
+To configure your application, pass in a dictionary or a file when you associate their application to the server.

 .. code-block:: python